 Following an accident or injury, it is beneficial to see a Rehabilitation Counsellor who can advise on appropriate duties at work or assist with reintegration into the workforce.

 Rehabilitation Counsellors provide vocational assessment, job preparation and placement services, and career development; adjustment to injury counselling, rehabilitation and return-to-work services (including suitable duties programs), workplace assessment, disability prevention and management.

 In order to practice, Rehabilitation Counsellors must complete a university rehabilitation counselling qualification and adhere to the standards of professional and ethical practice set out by the Rehabilitation Counselling Association of Australasia.

 For more detailed information about rehabilitation counselling, please visit the Rehabilitation Counselling Association of Australasia website.

 Find a practitioner

-The Rehabilitation Counselling Association of Australia has a Find a Rehabilitation Counsellor service that can be accessed here.
+The Rehabilitation Counselling Association of Australasia has a Find a Rehabilitation Counsellor service that can be accessed here.